LaughingLeader-DOS2-Mods/NamingWIzard/README.md

 Naming Wizard Mod for Divinity: Original Sin 2
 =======

+Naming Wizard is a mod which enables player text input through a dialog window.
+Naming Wizard also includes a way for players to rename characters.

 ### Features:
 * Provides a way for players to input text, through invidivual alphanumeric characters, common words, names, and more.
 * Includes a special wand called the "Wand of Renaming", which can be used to rename characters.
 * Dependency-free mod integration, allowing other mods to use Naming Wizard to provide players with a way to input text.

-## Mod Support (Mod Authors)
+### Mod Support (Mod Authors)

 * If you'd like to add support for Naming Wizard in your mod, check out the wiki: [Naming Wizard Mod Integration](wiki/NamingWizardAPI.md)